 Coronavirus (Covid-19) measures are seizing up the global supply chain and have become an emergency for board executives.
 Once more, the lack of risk management, resilience and agility in supply chains has been exposed.
 The argument for greater automation becomes stronger.

-As part of his executive development Dave attended Cranfield’s Sales Directors’ Programme, so we spent five minutes with him to discover his thoughts on the programme.
+As part of his executive development Scott Anderson of Luxfer Gas Cylinders, attended Cranfield’s Key Account Management Best Practice programme, so we spent five minutes with him to discover his thoughts on the programme.